Can AI Write Legal Contracts?

 Patrick Lavan, marketing manager, Bloomberg Law

 Utilizing a powerful LLM can empower lawyers to automate essential but tedious contract drafting functions, allowing attorneys to spend their valuable time strategizing and negotiating rather than drafting.
 However, although AI contract drafting tools can help lawyers more efficiently begin the first draft of a legal document, they are not full-service AI contract generators.
-This means the resulting product should only be used as a starting point.
+This means the resulting product should be used only as a starting point.

 “Right now, there isn’t AI technology that’s good enough to blindly write a contract without an attorney reviewing it at all.
 It would be a massive risk for a lawyer to do this because the technology just isn’t there yet,” said Patrick Lavan, a Bloomberg Law marketing manager.
 “LLMs are great at summarization, but they don’t have the situational awareness and context an attorney does.
-These tools only have the information you provide.
+These tools have only the information you provide.
 So, they can give you a starting point for a legal document, but a lawyer needs to take it across the finish line.”

 Keeping this in mind, legal professionals should use these tools as an AI contract drafting template rather than a start-to-finish document production tool.